patharanordev/selfminer/README.md

 ## Alternative mining

 In case you concern about your resources.
 I recommended `TopMine`.
-All of the services are free of charge and are available for everyone.
+All of the services(mining, wallet, deposit, withdraw, ...) are free of charge and are available for everyone.
 It looks like an investment system.
 Your miner performance upon `TeraX`.

 See more detail via link image below :